Pausanias Analysis

 English Translation

 As to those who created these works—two Argives by birth, Dionysius and Glaucus—they mention no teacher at all.
-Micythus, who dedicated the artists' works at Olympia, indicates their approximate period.
-About this very Micythus, Herodotus mentions in his account that he was a slave of Anaxilas, the tyrant of Rhegium, and steward of the wealth of Anaxilas.
-Later, after Anaxilas' death, Micythus departed from there and went to Tegea.
+Mikythos, who dedicated the artists' works at Olympia, indicates their approximate period.
+About this very Mikythos, Herodotus mentions in his account that he was a slave of Anaxilas, the tyrant of Rhegium, and steward of the wealth of Anaxilas.
+Later, after Anaxilas' death, Mikythos departed from there and went to Tegea.

 Proper Nouns